-On Thursday, March 17, Advocates educated 260 offices on Capitol Hill about suicide prevention and discussed AFSP’s 2011 Federal Policy Priorities.
-Following a day of hill visits volunteers and staff from AFSP honored its 2011 “Allies in Action” Award winners at a reception in the U.S. Capitol.
+On Thursday, February 9, Advocates educated 287 offices on Capitol Hill about suicide prevention and discussed AFSP’s 2012 Federal Policy Priorities.
+Following a day of hill visits volunteers and staff from AFSP honored its 2012 “Allies in Action” Award winners at a reception in the Cannon Caucus Room.

 A special thanks to AFSP’s advocates for their commitment to and passion for preventing suicide.